esplora/memento/README.md

 # Memento ⌛️

-**Memento** is a small package that only stores the result within a single request or job.
+**Memento** is a small package that stores the result of a function or operation within a single HTTP request or job.

-Package adds a new cache stored in the container instance, which avoids using a [Laravel Cache](https://laravel.com/docs/cache#introduction) with access to the file system or fast storage like Redis when needed in a very short lifetime.
+The package adds a new cache stored in the container instance, which avoids the need to use a [Laravel Cache](https://laravel.com/docs/cache#introduction) with access to the file system or fast storage like Redis when the result only needs to be stored for a short time.

 ## Installation

-You may install Memento into your project using the Composer package manager:
+You can install Memento in your project using the Composer package manager:

 ```bash
 composer require assisted-mindfulness/memento